-- 28.1 All nursing facilities shall make provisions for laboratory, x-ray and other services to be provided either directly by the facility or per contractual arrangements with an outside provider. - 28.2 If the facility provides its own laboratory and x-ray services, these shall meet all applicable statutory and regulatory requirements.

-- 28.3 All services shall be provided only per order of the attending physician who shall be promptly notified of the findings. - 28.4 Signed and dated reports of all findings shall become part of the resident's medical record.
+- All nursing facilities shall make provisions for laboratory, x-ray and other services to be provided either directly by the facility or per contractual arrangements with an outside provider. - 28.2 If the facility provides its own laboratory and x-ray services, these shall meet all applicable statutory and regulatory requirements. - 28.3 All services shall be provided only per order of the attending physician who shall be promptly notified of the findings in accordance with a protocol established by the facility.
+Such a protocol shall describe which laboratory values mandate a call to the resident's attending physician. - 28.4 Signed and dated reports of all findings shall become part of the resident's medical record.